-- Recipient spouse in a supportive relationship, like co-inhabiting a home with new boyfriend/ girlfriend
+- Recipient spouse in a supportive relationship, like co-inhabiting a home with a new boyfriend/ girlfriend

-- Substantial and permanent change in payor’s income
+- Substantial and permanent change in the payor’s income

-- Substantial and permanent change in recipient spouse’s income
+- Substantial and permanent change in the recipient spouse’s income

 - Retirement (early or voluntary retirement may not justify reduction)